The Optical Tube of Starblast 4.5 EQ

 Alternative Recommendations

-For similar prices to the Orion StarBlast II 4.5 EQ, there are a number of other scopes you might want to consider, including the following:
+For similar prices to the Orion StarBlast II 4.5 EQ, there isn’t a better deal to have if you are adamant on a tripod-mounted scope.
+But if you can compromise on that and have a Dobsonian mount instead, there are a number of other scopes you might want to consider, including the following:

 Aftermarket Accessory Recommendations

-The most useful accessory we’d recommend for the StarBlast II is a 6mm “goldline” eyepiece which will provide 75x with the scope.
+The most useful accessory I’d recommend for the StarBlast II is a 6mm “goldline” eyepiece which will provide 75x with the scope.
 This is a good magnification for viewing the Moon, planets, and double stars.
-A quality 2x Barlow will provide 36x and 90x with the stock eyepieces and 150x with the 6mm goldline, providing an even wider and more useful range of magnifications.
+A quality 2x Barlow will provide 36x and 90x with the stock eyepieces and 150x with the 6mm goldline, providing an even wider and more useful range of magnification.

 Compare to skyhawk 1145p?
 Will skyhawk do better on planetary due to it longer focal lenght?
 Should i consider buying 3x barlow to improve planetary viewing?
 Sorry no more question hehe